0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/exit-roots.md

 ## Exit tree for rollups

 The roots of the L2 local exit trees feed into a single exit tree that manages state from all participating L2 rollups.
+The state lives in the L1 realm and is accessed at sequencing time.

 <center>